anirudh-bijay/graph-ranges/README.md

 Currently, this library is only expositional.
-It implements only an adjacency list graph representation and provides algorithms only for depth-first traversal.
+It implements only an adjacency list graph representation and provides algorithms only for depth-first and breadth-first traversals.
 However, it already demonstrates the features described above.